Conformal group

+Conformal groups can be defined for a number of different types of space with notions of angle, including inner product spaces and Riemannian manifolds; the precise definition of the conformal group is dependent on which geometric structure one is considering.
+For example, when considering $\mathbb{R}^n$, one gets a slightly different conformal group depending on where one considers it as an inner product space, a Riemannian manifold or as Euclidean space (see the definition of the conformal orthogonal group above and the section below).
 All conformal groups are Lie groups.

 Angle analysis

 In Euclidean geometry one can expect the standard circular angle to be characteristic, but in pseudo-Euclidean space there is also the hyperbolic angle.
 In the study of special relativity the various frames of reference, for varying velocity with respect to a rest frame, are related by rapidity, a hyperbolic angle.
 One way to describe a Lorentz boost is as a hyperbolic rotation which preserves the differential angle between rapidities.
 Thus, they are conformal transformations with respect to the hyperbolic angle.

 A method to generate an appropriate conformal group is to mimic the steps of the Möbius group as the conformal group of the ordinary complex plane.
 Pseudo-Euclidean geometry is supported by alternative complex planes where points are split-complex numbers or dual numbers.
 Just as the Möbius group requires the Riemann sphere, a compact space, for a complete description, so the alternative complex planes require compactification for complete description of conformal mapping.
 Nevertheless, the conformal group in each case is given by linear fractional transformations on the appropriate plane.